BOARD OF EQUALIZATION

 Grays Harbor County Assessor’s Office

 You may contact the Grays Harbor County Assessor’s office to review your property valuation at any time during the year.
-Agreements can often be reached prior to filing an appeal with the Board of Equalization.
+Value agreements may be reached prior to filing an appeal with the Board of Equalization.

 100 W Broadway, Suite 21